Global Stabilization for Causally Consistent Partial Replication: System Model

 {\bf Example:} Figure \ref{fig:asg} shows an example of the augmented share graph defined above.
-In the example, $G^a$ consists $7$ vertices $h,i,j,v_1,v_2,v_3,v_4$, and the common keys shared by any two servers is labeled on each edge.
-There exists a client $c$ that can access $h,i,j$, thus vertices $h,i,j$ are connected by virtual edges.

-For convenience, we assume that both $G^s$ and $G^a$ are connected.
-However, the results here trivially extend to the case when the graphs are partitioned.
+In the example, $G^a$ consists $7$ vertices $h,i,j,1,2,3,4$, and the common keys shared by any two servers are labeled on each edge.
+There exists a client $c$ that can access $h,i,j$, thus vertices $h,i,j$ are connected by virtual edges. \begin{floatingfigure}[r]{0.5\linewidth} \end{floatingfigure} For convenience, we assume that both $G^s$ and $G^a$ are connected.
+However, our results can be easily extended to the case when the graph is partitioned.
+We assume the augmented share graph is {\em static} for most of the paper, and briefly discuss how our algorithm may be adapted when there is data insertion/deletion or adding/removing servers in Section \ref{sec:dynamic}.